 Note that some chart lines have negative values, which occurs in the OMB data for a number of reasons.
 One reason is that fees received by some agencies are larger than the spending.
 A good example is the U.S. Patent and Trademark Office.

-Another data issue is that spending may gyrate dramatically in some years in those agencies that issue large amounts of loans, such as Housing Programs within HUD and Federal Student Aid within Education.
+Another data issue is that spending may gyrate dramatically in those agencies that issue large amounts of loans, such as Housing Programs within HUD and Federal Student Aid within Education.
 The gyrations can stem from reestimates of the subsidy values of the loans.

 One final note regards major restructurings in the government.
 You can see that the chart line for the Department of Homeland Security extends back before the department was created in 2002.
 When such restructurings occur, the OMB revises its historical data to show spending levels as if the department had previously existed based on past spending in the department’s component agencies.